Test-based Patch Clustering for Automatically-Generated Patches Assessment: Research Questions

 \section{Research Questions}

-Our proposal, \approach, aims at aiding code reviewers in reducing the effort required for the manual assessment of patches automatically generated by {\sc apr} tooling.
+Our proposal, \approach, aims to aid code reviewers in reducing the effort required for manual assessment of patches automatically generated by {\sc apr} tooling.
 In order to assess how well \approach can achieve this task we pose the following RQs:

 \begin{quote} \textbf{\rqcluster} \textit{To what extent are generated test cases able to capture behavioral differences between patches generated by {\sc apr} tools?} \end{quote}

 This RQ aims to show the ability of \approach to detect behavioral differences among the generated patches based on the execution of generated test cases, and, from those differences, to create clusters of patches.
 If successful, semantically equivalent patches will be clustered together and only one, thus, needs to be presented to \patchreviewer from such a cluster.